-The Public Review Draft 2018 Regional Transportation Plan (RTP), appendices and regional strategies for safety, transit, freight and emerging technology were released for final public review from June 29 through August 13, 2018.
+Items highlighted in green are consolidated in the The Public Review Draft 2018 Regional Transportation Plan (RTP), appendices and regional strategies for safety, transit, freight and emerging technology document "TPAC Recommendations to JPACT on were released for final public review from June 29 through August 13, 2018.
 Comments were received through September 6.
-Public agencies, advocacy groups and members of the public submitted comments in writing, through Metro's website, in testimony provided at a public hearing held by the Metro Council on August 2, 2018 and through consultation of four Native American Tribes and federal and state resource, wildlife, transportation, land management and regulatory agencies.
-This document summarizes recommended changes to respond to all substantive comments received during the comment period.
+Public agencies, advocacy Discussion Item #1," dated 10/5/18.
+TPAC requested groups and members of the public submitted comments in writing, through Metro's website, in testimony provided at a public hearing held by the Metro these recommendations be highlighted for JPACT Council on August 2, 2018 and through consultation of four Native American Tribes and federal and state resource, wildlife, transportation, land management before being considered by JPACT for approval as a and regulatory agencies.
+This document summarizes recommended changes to respond to all substantive comments received during the comment period. package.
 New wording is shown in underline; deleted words are crossed out in bold strikeout.
 Amendments to relevant documents are made by JPACT and Metro Council adoption of this Exhibit C and will be reflected in the final printed RTP document, appendices and strategies.

-ITEMS S FOR CONS SIDERAT ION - Co mments on draft 2018 Regional Transp ortation Plan Chapter or Appendix Last name First name Affiliation Date Method Proposed change identified in comment (changes shown in strikeout and underscore) MPAC AND JPACT recommendations (changes shown in strikeout and underscore) 88 RTP Chapter 3 Hagar Jim Port of Vancouver 8/16/2018 Email (Page 3-79) Recommendation to add possible passenger ferry service to list as a potential future transit type Amend Section 3.6.4 to add a call out box describing private efforts to study the potential for passenger ferry service.
-89 RTP Chapter 3 Blasher Jon Metro - Parks and Nature 8/20/2018 Letter Page 3-46, fourth paragraph: Revise as follows, "Impervious surfaces have been linked to flooding and changes in hydrology , the shape of streams, water quality, water temperature".
+ITEM S FOR CONS SIDERAT ION - Co omments on draft 2018 Regional Transpo Chapter or Appendix Last name First name Affiliation Date Method Proposed change identified in comment 88 RTP Chapter 3 Hagar Jim Port of Vancouver 8/16/2018 Email (Page 3-79) Recommendation to add possible passenger ferry a service to list as a potential future transit type 89 RTP Chapter 3 Blasher Jon Metro - Parks and Nature 8/20/2018 Letter Page 3-46, fourth paragraph: Revise as follows, "Impervious surfaces have been linked to flooding and changes in hydrology , the shape of streams, water quality, water temperature".
 Page 3-47, second paragraph: Add "minimize".
 Additionally, recommendation to use consistent case on Metro handbook titles.
-Amend as requested.
 90 RTP Chapter 3 Blasher Jon Metro - Parks and Nature 8/20/2018 Letter Page 3-111, photo: Use a photo of the South Waterfront Greenway Trail in Portland to more closely reflect the caption.
-Page 3-111, fourth paragraph, last sentence: Recommendation to revise sentence to say "In the highest use areas, regional" Amend as requested.
-91 RTP Chapter 3 Blasher Jon Metro - Parks and Nature 8/20/2018 Letter Page 3-117, policies: State that walking is an important form of exercise and is the most popular recreational activity.
+Page 3-111, fourth paragraph, last sentence: Recommendation to revise sentence to say "In the highest use areas, regional" 91 RTP Chapter 3 Blasher Jon Metro - Parks and Nature 8/20/2018 Letter Page 3-117, policies: State that walking is an important form of exercise and is the most popular recreational activity.
 "Oregon's 2017 Statewide Outdoor Recreation Survey shows that 83% of Oregonians walk on local streets and sidewalks for recreation, making this the most popular recreational activity in the state."
-Amend as requested.
 92 RTP Chapter 3 Blasher Jon Metro - Parks and Nature 8/20/2018 Letter Page 3-121, Pedestrian Network Map: Reclassify the Willamette River Greenway in northwest and southwest Portland (including Tom McCall Waterfront Park) as a Pedestrian Parkway, not a Regional Pedestrian Corridor.
 "The multi-use path carries more pedestrian trips than any other facility in the region."
-Amend as requested.